montyaggie/tamufeed.js/README.md

 This code is licensed under a
 [BSD 2-clause license](http://opensource.org/licenses/BSD-2-Clause);
-please read LICENSE.md for the details.
+please read LICENSE.txt for the details.
 This software is Copyright © 2012, Texas A&M University.

-## Event Entry Modelling
+## Event Entry Modeling

 We retrieve news feeds from Google, recognizing and using [hCalendar](http://microformats.org/wiki/hcalendar) tagged elements